Our Frozen Creamy Lime Jello is one of our favorite ways to make jello!

 When we were growing up, my mom would always serve our Jello dish as a side dish . . . but as I grew up, I came to realize that it’s usually a dessert for most people.

 I personally feel that you could serve it as either and people will be happy with either option. 🙂

-Can you freeze jello to help it set?
+Can you freeze Frozen Creamy Lime Jello to help it set?

 When making jello, you just need to refrigerate it to help it set up.
 But if you are in a hurry, you could stick it in the freezer to make it set up even faster.

 However, it’s not recommended that you freeze jello because it will change the consistency drastically.
 The flavor stays the same, but it’s a strange consistency.
 Trust me on this one!

 BUT – this jello recipe is MADE for the freezer!
 The whipped cream added gives it such a creamy texture – it’s almost like a smooth ice cream.

 Looking for more frozen desserts?!
 Try our Frozen Raspberry Pie!